francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

             If the :func:`~coma.core.register.register`\ ed command object was a class, it was left unchanged.
-If the :func:`~coma.core.register.register`\ ed command object was a function, it was implicitly wrapped in a class.
-            Either way, :obj:`command` will be a class object.
+If the :func:`~coma.core.register.register`\ ed command object was a function, it was implicitly wrapped in another object.
+Either way, :obj:`command` acts as though it is a class object that can be instantiated.

     :return: The return value of an init hook is an instantiated command object.
     :rtype: typing.Any